AnasIshfaque/VoltaVision/README.md

 - **VoltaVision_CIFAR_10.ipynb** contains the code and results for conducting transfer learning using our VoltaVision pretrained on the CIFAR-10 dataset
 - **VoltaVision_Electronics.ipynb** contains the code and results for conducting transfer learning using VoltaVision pretrained on Electronic datasets similar to the fine-tuning dataset
 - **VoltaVision_CIFAR_100.ipynb** contains the code and results for conducting transfer learning using our VoltaVision pretrained on the CIFAR-100 dataset

+# Pretrained models

+It contains the saved model parameters for the 5 pretrained VoltaVision model using different training datasets.

 # Citations